 This protocol documents a method for using the rat mesentery culture model as an ex vivo tool for time-lapse imaging of microvascular network growth.
-Previous work in our laboratory has established the use of our model for 1) angiogenesis8, 2) lymphangiogenesis8, 3) pericyte-endothelial cell interactions8, and 4) anti-angiogenic drug testing9.
+Previous work in our laboratory has established the use of our model for 1) angiogenesis8, 2) lymphangiogenesis8, 3) pericyteendothelial cell interactions8, and 4) anti-angiogenic drug testing9.
 The ability for imaging cultured rat mesentery tissues at multiple time points offers a quantitative assay for evaluating tissue-specific growth responses and the tracking of cell-cell interactions during various angiogenic stimuli.
-The increased proliferation of endothelial cells during angiogenesis and the presence of pericytes is consistent with our previous work8 and validate the dynamic interactions between multiple cell types during angiogenesis in cultured rat mesenteric tissues.
+The increased proliferation of endothelial cells during angiogenesis and the presence of pericytes are consistent with our previous work8 and validate the dynamic interactions between multiple cell types during angiogenesis in cultured rat mesenteric tissues.

 Compared to commonly used tissue culture models and in vitro cell culture systems, the rat mesentery culture model is unique because growth occurs within an intact, real microvascular network.
-Ex vivo models take advantage of the existing vascular structure in the tissues to enable angiogenesis studies.
-The aortic ring assay was established to study angiogenic sprouting from aortic segments in a collagen gel10.
+Consider in contrast the aortic ring assay, which was established to study angiogenic sprouting from aortic segments in a collagen gel10.
 While sprouting in the aortic ring involves multiple cell types, capillary sprouts grow out of the excised segments of the aorta, which is very different from the in vivo scenario.
 The brain slice model is another ex vivo model, but it is void of lymphatic vessels.
 Moreover, the brain slice model has not been shown to be capable of time-lapse imaging before and after angiogenic stimulation11.
 Another ex vivo model that has been recently introduced is the retina culture model.
-The advantage of the retina model is the fact that angiogenesis occurs from intact microvascular networks within the tissue ^{12,13}.
-For these models, GFP-transgenic mice strains are used to be able to observe capillary sprouting over time, but unfortunately, the mouse mesentery is avascular14, eliminating the GFP-transgenic mice mesentery substitution for rat mesentery, as utilized in our model.
-Furthermore, we show that a simple lectin labeling of rat mesentery cultures is sufficient to determine network growth at different time points and in comparison to the other ex vivo models, our model allows for simultaneous observation of both blood and lymphatic endothelial cells.
+The advantage of the retina model is that angiogenesis occurs from intact microvascular networks within the tissue^{12,13}.
+For these models, GFP-transgenic mice strains can be used to be able to observe capillary sprouting over time, but unfortunately, the mouse mesentery is avascular14, eliminating the GFP-transgenic mice mesentery substitution for rat mesentery, as utilized in our model.
+Furthermore, we show that a simple lectin labeling of rat mesentery tissues in culture is sufficient to determine network growth at different time points and in comparison to the other ex vivo models, our model allows for simultaneous observation of both blood and lymphatic endothelial cells.

 BSI-lectin was used in this paper to visualize microvascular networks and detect angiogenic responses.
 Lectin is a protein structure that binds to glycoproteins on endothelial cells and was selected for this protocol due to its short incubation time compared to endothelial antibody markers.
-Lectin is less expensive than antibodies and it does not require fixing or cause cell apoptosis; it can also be easily mixed in the culture media and replaced with fresh media after the incubation period ends.
+Lectin is less expensive than antibodies and it does not require fixing; it can also be easily mixed in the culture media and replaced with fresh media after the incubation period ends.
 While future studies are needed to elucidate the potential effects of the lectin labeling technique on the angiogenic process, our representative results (Figure 4) demonstrate that robust angiogenesis can be induced and previous work9 demonstrates that angiogenesis in lectin labeled networks can be inhibited via targeting Vascular Endothelial Growth Factor (VEGF).
 Antibody markers can potentially be used as an alternative labeling approach when there is a need for more specific markers, or when there is a need to investigate other cell types that are present in the microvascular networks such as smooth muscle cells, pericytes, and nerves.
 Another potential method for visualizing cells would be gene transfection.